Rotation and deformation of strangeon stars in the Lennard-Jones model: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for comments.
 This work was supported by the National SKA Program of China (2020SKA0120300), the National Key R\&D Program of China (2017YFA0402602), the National Natural Science Foundation of China (11975027, 11991053, U1831104, 11721303), the Young Elite Scientists Sponsorship Program by the China Association for Science and Technology (2018QNRC001), the Max Planck Partner Group Program funded by the Max Planck Society, the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB23010200), and the High-Performance Computing Platform of Peking University.